winitzki/CocoaJoin/README.md

 	b(32), b(5), b(159)

-At this point, no more reactions are possible, so the "chemical machine" will wait.
+At this point, no more reactions are possible, because there are only `b` molecules, but a reaction requires a pair of `a` and `b`.
+So the "chemical machine" will wait.
 If more `a` molecules are injected, further reactions will be scheduled to run.

 Further details
 ---------------

-By default all reactions start _asynchronously_ (on a background thread).
+By default all reactions start _asynchronously_ (they are scheduled on a background thread).
 For this reason, injecting a molecule `a` does not immediately start a reaction even if some molecules `b` are already present in the soup.

+Once the required input molecules are available, a reaction will be scheduled to start.
+If several different reactions become possible with the present molecules, one of the reactions will be chosen at random and scheduled.
+Since the input molecules for that reaction are consumed, other competing reactions may get delayed by this.

+If several copies of the input molecules are available, the reaction will consume randomly chosen copies of the input molecules.
+Injecting molecules is _not_ similar to sending messages to a "mailbox" or a "channel" because reactions _cannot_ inspect the molecules in the order they were injected.
+The chemical machine will always see all molecules present at a given time, regardless of the order of injection.
+A reaction expecting input molecules `a` and `b` can start whenever _some_ copies of `a` and `b` are present.
+Reactions will not preferentially consume molecules that were injected earlier.

-Also, reactions start in random order; if there are several reactions involving the same input molecules, a randomly chosen reaction will start.
-If several copies of the input molecules are available, the reaction will consume randomly chosen copies.
-So it is the responsibility of the programmer to design the "chemistry" such that the desired values are computed in the right order, while other values are computed concurrently.
+So it is the responsibility of the programmer to design the "chemistry" such that the desired values are computed in the right order, and to organize certain computations sequentially or concurrently as required.
+The programmer is free to define any number of molecules and reactions.
+Below we will see several examples of join calculus programming.

 When a reaction is finished, it may or may not inject any output molecules into the soup.
 If a reaction does not inject any output molecules, the input molecules will be consumed and will disappear from the soup.
 However, a reaction _must_ consume at least one input molecule.

-The reaction's body is written as a pure function that takes each input molecule's value as an argument.
+The reaction's body is written as a function that takes each input molecule's value as an argument.
+The reaction body can then compute some values and inject new molecules carrying these values.

 For instance, consider the reaction

 	consume a(x) & b(y) =>
-		let r = compute_whatever(x,y) in
+		int r = compute_whatever(x,y);
 		inject c(r), a(x), a(y), a(22); // whatever

 This reaction consumes two input molecules `a` and `b`.
-These molecules carry values that are denoted by `x` and `y`.
+These molecules carry values that are denoted by the pattern variables `x` and `y` in the `consume` pattern.
 When the reaction starts, its body takes `x` and `y` as arguments and computes something, then injects some new molecules back into the soup.
 The values carried by the output molecules are functions of the values carried by the input molecules.

+Also note that, in this example, the reaction injects a molecule `c`, - a molecule that was not consumed by this reaction.
+This is freely permitted, as long as the molecule name `c` is defined within the lexical scope of this code.
+For instance, `c` could be an input molecule defined by another reaction jointly defined with this one; also, `c` could be a _function parameter_ passed to the local scope.
+Molecule names such as `c` are ordinary (and immutable) values in the program.

 The names of the input molecules of a reaction must be all different, and the argument names also must be all different.
 Thus it is not allowed to define reactions such as